 El SalvadorOfficial Name: Republic of El Salvador

-No requirement, but your passport must be valid at time of entry.
+Passport must be valid at time of entry

 BLANK PASSPORT PAGES:

 No, however you must purchase a tourist card upon arrival.
 You should also have proof of sufficient funds to cover your stay.
 If your U.S. passport shows you were born in El Salvador, then neither the tourist card nor proof of funds is required.